-If you need help with anything, please reach out to me via my email (andrew --AT-- sfbaystudios.com) or via the Unity Forums, where my user name is infinitypbr.
+If you need help with anything, please reach out to me via my email (contact --AT-- infinitypbr.com) or via the Unity Forums, where my user name is infinitypbr.
 You can also reach out on the Work In Progress Mega Thread.

 Dungeon+ Pack PBR is a collection of level pieces & props, along with texture generators.
 Register your purchase to download dozens of unique procedural materails to use as well.
 Each texture can be customized -- change the Hue, Saturation, Contrast, Lightness & more.
 This package gives Level Designers the ability to truly create unique levels.